-New York City bartending vet Franky Marshall believes Grand Marnier is incredibly mixable.
+A New York City bartending vet, Marshall believes Grand Marnier is incredibly mixable, and developed this silky, sophisticated cocktail to demonstrate it.
 “I love the body that it brings to cocktails,” she says.
-“The 40 percent ABV means it can stand up to anything you pair it with.”
-Here, she uses a full two ounces of Cuvée Louis Alexandre, the higher-end expression that’s named in ode to its creator, Louis-Alexandre Marnier Lapostolle, although the signature formula works equally well.
+“The 40-percent ABV means it can stand up to anything you pair it with.”
+In Le Grand Louis, she uses a full two ounces of Cuvée Louis Alexandre, the higher-end expression that’s named in ode to its creator, Louis-Alexandre Marnier Lapostolle.
+However, the signature formula works equally well.

 - 2 ounces Grand Marnier Cuvée Louis-Alexandre (or original Grand Marnier)